Adham-Hassan-FT/IMaint_lite/README.md

 - **Database Connection Issues**: Verify your PostgreSQL credentials and ensure the database is running.
 - **Missing Dependencies**: Run `npm install` to ensure all dependencies are installed.
 - **Port Conflicts**: If port 5000 is in use, update the PORT value in your .env file.
+- **React Native Setup**: Ensure your development environment is properly set up for React Native development.

 ## License